 Standard 2: Literacy and Reading

 School librarians promote reading for learning, personal growth, and enjoyment.
-They use a variety of strategies to reinforce classroom reading instruction to address the diverse needs and interests of all readers.
+They use a literature in multiple formats and languages to support reading for information, reading for pleasure, and reading for lifelong learning.

 2.1 Literature